cwcyau/hdruk-roche-hackathon-2024/files/about.md

 ## How much will it cost me to attend?

 Thanks to sponsorship by Roche and support from Health Data Research UK, we are able to offer the event with no registration fee.
 However, participants will be required to arrange their own transport and accommodation unless otherwise with HDRUK.
 A limited number of bursaries maybe available.

-## Event Information

-For registered participants, further information about the event is given [here](eventinfo.md).

 ## Cancellations